KL0010/POS_IMS/README.md

 1. Go to POS_IMS/Models/EmailHelper and change SendGrid API key (line 13).
 Then change the email address (line 15). <br >
 2. Go to POS_IMS/Areas/Account/Login.cshtml and change Trilio init to your Trilio credentials. <br />
 3. Go to POS_IMS/Areas/Account/LoginWith2fa.cshtml and change init values your Trilio credentials. <br /><br />
-Currently, the system sends 2 identical 2FA message.
-One when login in and the other on deletion of the token.
-Next update will change the 2nd SMS to state token cannot be used again. <br>
+The system sends two 2FA messages.
+One when user logs in to send the token values, and the other on deletion of the token. <br /><br />

 <b>Critical</b> to input an email and mobile you can access.
 Login cannot occur if email has not been validated, and pass 2fa logic.
 Example is shown below. <br />
 <img src="https://github.com/kiet1375/POS_IMS/blob/main/POS_IMS/POS_IMS/imgs/register.jpg">